-It might have been Maria Theresa of Spain, the first wife of King Louis XIV and Queen of France from 1660-1683.
+“Let them eat cake” might have been said by Maria Theresa of Spain, the first wife of King Louis XIV and Queen of France from 1660-1683.
 In Marie Antoinette: The Journey, Antonia Fraser suggests Theresa said if the French do not have bread, they should eat the crust of the paté (la croûte de pâté).
-Honestly, we’re betting Louis XIV (aka pompous “Sun King”) said it or Rousseau simply made it up.

 - Eliminated the Queen’s Belt tax that taxed the poor

 - Supported the Maison Philanthropique, a home for the blind, elderly, and widowed

 - Brought blankets and food to the poor and sick

 - Sold the royal flatware to provide grain for families during the bread shortage of 1787